belle2/basf2/online_book/basf2/generating_mc.rst

 .. warning::

    It may be complicated figuring out which decay model you have to use for a specific decay channel.
-You can always refer to our `main decay file`_ or, even better, you can contact the `Data Production liasons`_ of your physics working group.
+You can always refer to our `main decay file`_ or, even better, you can contact the `Data Production liason`_ of your physics working group.